 - 1. Abortion (also referred to as termination of pregnancy), except where the pregnancy poses significant threats to the pregnant woman's life or serious jeopardy to her health, where there are severe congenital defects incompatible with life carefully diagnosed in the fetus, or where the pregnancy resulted from rape or incest.
 Consistent with Seventh-day Adventist Church teachings, abortions for reasons of birth control, gender selection, or convenience are not condoned by or covered by the Plan.
 Care management staff are available to consult with a pregnant member and her physician about these issues and to ensure that these Plan requirements for coverage are met in any given situation. - 2.
 Apolipoprotein E for Risk Assessment and Management of CV Disease - 3.
 Biofeedback. - 4.
-Career or Financial Counseling Services. - 5.
+Career or Financial Counseling Services (wellness program participants can access goal setting, tracking, educational content and fee-based financial services via the wellness platform). - 5.
 Charges for Missed Appointments. - 6.
 Complementary and Alternative Medicine that is not specifically and expressly covered by the Plan.
 The Plan recognizes the National Center for Complementary and Integrative Health (NCCHI as the authority in defining complementary and alternative medicines (CAM).
 CAM, as defined by the NCCHI, is a group of diverse medical and healthcare systems, practices, and products that are not presently considered part of conventional medicine.
 Coverage for CAM is limited under the Plan.
 The exceptions are limited to acupuncture therapy, massage therapy, and chiropractic treatment in the Accelerate Plan and limited to chiropractic treatment in the Access Plan.
 All other CAM therapies, services, tests, laboratory tests, procedures, products, and practices are not covered under the Plan. - 7.
 Complications from, or expenses incidental to or incurred as a direct consequence of, a treatment, service, or supply that is excluded from coverage under this Plan. - 8.
 Custodial Care and Services.
-The Plan does not cover custodial care and services related to custodial care. - 9.
-Dopamine Transporter Imaging Single-Photon Emission Computed Technology (DAT-SPECT) - 10.
-Elective surgeries for preventive reasons. - 11.
+The Plan does not cover custodial care and services related to custodial care. - Dopamine Transporter Imaging Single-Photon Emission Computed Technology (DAT-SPECT) - 10.
+Elective surgeries for preventive reasons (there are exceptions for prevention of certain cancers with pre-certification). - 11.
 Electrostimulation and electromagnetic therapy for wound care. - 12.
 Experimental Services and Procedures.
 Except as permitted by participation in an approved clinical trial, the Plan does not cover procedures, services, drugs or other supplies that are experimental or still under clinical investigation.
 A procedure is considered to be experimental if it is generally deemed so by medical professionals, the Food and Drug Administration, the National Institutes of Health or by Medicare and/or Medicaid guidelines. - 13.
-Extracorporeal shock wave therapy.
+Extracorporeal shock wave therapy for plantar fasciitis.